 - gastrostomy tubes may become blocked if food or some medications are put down the tube - ask your health professional before putting unprescribed foods or medications down the tube

 - if your gastrostomy tube becomes blocked then you can try to unblock it with extra water flushes and/or contact your healthcare professional

-Your child’s dietitian and feeding team will give you a feeding plan for your child.
+Your child's dietitian and feeding team will give you a feeding plan for your child.
 This will include times and type of feed.
 The type of feeding plan will depend on your child's medical condition and how much feed they can handle.
 Specialised liquid feeds are only available on prescription from your dietitian, family doctor, or paediatrician.
-Feeding can be given in either of the following ways:
+There are 2 ways you can feed your child:

 - bolus feeds - larger amounts of liquid feed given at set times over the day so that it's like meal times

 - small amounts given continuously by a feeding pump

 Who may be involved with my child's tube feeding?

 There will be a range of professionals supporting you and your child with tube feeding.
 These professionals may also help your child begin to change to feeding by mouth (oral feeding).
 Your child needs this range of professionals (called a multidisciplinary team) because of the different factors that contribute to feeding.
 The professionals can include:

 - family doctors (GPs)

 - speech language therapists